horeaper/Kaleidoscope/README.md

 Kaleidoscope transpiles C# code into C++ code, gains the ability to use C++ classes inside C# code directly (and some other things).

 ## What can Kaleidoscope do?
-- Write C# code as you normally do (with only a few differences, very few, I sware!)
+- Write C# code as you normally do (with a few differences)
 - Use C++ classes directly (through a new contextual keyword "cpp::", write something like `cpp::std.vector<long>` and use C++ vector with C# `System.Int64`!
 - Inline C/C++ code
 - Generated code compiles on any modern C++ compilers (GCC 4.9+, clang 3.4+, VC2015+)